The Fabulous Moolah: Financial and sexual exploitation

 However, several former co-workers have spoken out in Ellison's defense.
 Professional wrestler Shane Douglas said he never heard anybody speaking against Moolah during his career.
 Former female wrestler Beverly Shade also defended Moolah, claiming "Moolah wasn't that kind of person."
 Jerry Lawler also said he "never heard or saw anything like that when I was in the business around Moolah and her girls."
 Former trainee Princess Victoria said Moolah never pimped any women or used drugs, but she did take money from them.
 Michael McCoy, Sweet Georgia Brown's son, refuted allegations made by his sister, stating that she has an agenda and that the allegations are false.
 However, on the Dark Side of the Ring episode about The Fabulous Moolah, Michael McCoy stated that she was indeed made to have sex with paying promoters.
-Bruce Prichard said she was protecting herself from the promoters and the only negative thing he heard of her was " took a percentage of their pay, which was laid out in their contract clearly before they even started training, day one."
+Bruce Prichard said she was protecting herself from the promoters and the only negative thing he heard of her was that she "took a percentage of their pay, which was laid out in their contract clearly before they even started training, day one."